microsoft/service-fabric-healer/Documentation/LogicWorkflows.md

 If you wish to do equals checks such as ```?AppName == ...``` you don't actually need to write this in the body of your rules, instead you can specify these values inside Mitigate() like so:

 ```
+## This is the preferred way to do this.
+It is easier to read and employs less (unnecessary) basic logic.
 Mitigate(AppName="fabric:/App1") :- ...
 ```